Sea Swallow Facts

 - Regardless of the name one uses for it, this creature never fails to fascinate.
 Its original identification as a species occurred in 1777.
 This identification came at the hands of the renowned German naturalist and ethnologist, Johann Georg Adam Forster.

 - Quite fortunately, the amazing Sea Swallow appears to be maintaining a population base that’s both sufficient and relatively stable.
 The IUCN, therefore, currently has no listing for the animal on its Red List of Threatened Species.

 - The unique species must nonetheless be considered to be at some potential risk, from several factors.
 One of these happens to be habitat loss.
 The most pressing of these, though, most likely consists of the ongoing effects of climate change.

 The Sea Swallow relies upon its appearance to stand out from related species.
 This holds true due a combination of two factors.
 Firstly, it presents a dazzling appearance to the world.
 Secondly, this nudibranch ranks as a smaller than average member of its Family.

-Furthermore, this statement rings true due to one specific statistic that might be surprising to some people.
+This surprising statement rings true due to one specific statistic that might be surprising to some people.
 To be more precise, that’s the fact that this fascinating marine invertebrate only attains an average adult length measuring roughly 1.2 in (3 cm).

 Much like the majority of related species, this impressive animal shows no sign of the physiological trait of sexual dimorphism.
 Given this, mature adults of both genders of the Sea Swallow typically show a silvery gray on one side, and pale blue on the other.